Forbidden URL characters

 Specifies how the rewriter handles trailing slashes in URLs.
 Possible options:

-Redirect document aliases to main URL
+Redirect page aliases to main URL

 Redirect invalid case URLs to their correct versions